Zhillp/SpeedTracker/index.md

 # Speed Tracker
 ## November 20th - Hardware
 ### Current Progress
+My current project for this project is that I am somewhat on track, as I did get a case for my raspberry pi, but the only thing is that it is a temporary case that I would need to edit to fit my board better, but for now the case that I found on thingyverse will do for now.

 ### Problems and opportunities
+There is not really any problems I have for this week other than adjusting the case to fit my raspberry pi and PCB board properly.
+Also I still got to figure out my problem I had from last week with my GPS not working.

 ### Financial Status
 Since I have gotten all of my items for the project my finacial status is good and on track, nothing to be worried about.

+### Picture of case
+![case]

 ## November 13th - Hardware
 ### Current Progress